minhhehe/SENG-401-Lab-3/README.md

   - MySQLi is outdated with the authentication method of MySQL so do the following
   - Go to MySQL Workbench and create a new user by using this SQL: CREATE USER 'name'@'localhost' IDENTIFIED WITH mysql_native_password BY 'password';
   - OR ALTER USER 'mysqlUsername'@'localhost' IDENTIFIED WITH mysql_native_password BY 'mysqlUsernamePassword';
-To create a database/schema that works with the developing, do:
+  - Remember to set the permissions of the new/altered user To create a database/schema that works with the developing, do:
   - Workbench SQL: CREATE SCHEMA SENG401
+If you get the secure-file-priv error:
+  - Locate the directory in Options File -> Security tab -> secure-file-priv and paste the CalgarySchools.csv in there Import data using Workbench, life is good

 ### dbConnectorEXAMPLE.php text
     <?php
     /*